package transport

 Dependency Relation

-imports 43 packages, and imported by one package
+imports 47 packages, and imported by 2 packages

-Involved Source Files bdp_estimator.go controlbuf.go defaults.go flowcontrol.go handler_server.go http2_client.go http2_server.go http_util.go proxy.go Package transport defines and implements message oriented communication channel to complete various transactions (e.g., an RPC).
+Involved Source Files bdp_estimator.go client_stream.go controlbuf.go defaults.go flowcontrol.go handler_server.go http2_client.go http2_server.go http_util.go logging.go proxy.go server_stream.go Package transport defines and implements message oriented communication channel to complete various transactions (e.g., an RPC).
 It is meant for grpc-internal usage and is not intended to be imported directly by users.

 /* sort exporteds by: | */

 CallHdr carries the information of a particular RPC.
+Authority is used to explicitly override the `:authority` header.
+If set, this value takes precedence over the Host field and will be used as the value for the `:authority` header.
 ContentSubtype specifies the content-subtype for a request.
 For example, a content-subtype of "proto" will result in a content-type of "application/grpc+proto".
 The value of ContentSubtype must be all lowercase, otherwise the behavior is undefined.
 See https://github.com/grpc/grpc/blob/master/doc/PROTOCOL-HTTP2.md#requests for more details.
 Creds specifies credentials.PerRPCCredentials for a call. // called when the stream is finished Host specifies the peer's host.
-Method specifies the operation to perform. // value of grpc-previous-rpc-attempts header to set SendCompress specifies the compression algorithm applied on outbound message. func ClientTransport.NewStream(ctx context.Context, callHdr *CallHdr) (*Stream, error)
+Method specifies the operation to perform. // value of grpc-previous-rpc-attempts header to set SendCompress specifies the compression algorithm applied on outbound message. func ClientTransport.NewStream(ctx context.Context, callHdr *CallHdr) (*ClientStream, error)

 ConnectionError is an error that results in the termination of the entire connection and the retry of all the active streams.
 Desc string ( ConnectionError) Error() string Origin returns the original error of this connection error.
 Temporary indicates if this connection error is temporary or fatal.
 Unwrap returns the original error of this connection error or nil when the origin is nil.
 ConnectionError : error var ErrConnClosing